Daniel 9: The 70 Weeks Prophecy

 Let us then do the math and we will see when Messiah would appear. -457 BC + 483 years = 26 AD.
 Now add one for the lack of a zero between AD and BC and we come to the appearance of Messiah in 27 AD!
 Which is absolutely consistent with Luk 3!

 Christ was to be “Cut Off” After the 483 years but it does not say how long after.
-That information can be seen by determining the years of the ministry of Christ.
+That information can be learned by determining the years of the ministry of Christ.

 From here we can determine the date of the crucifixion of Jesus Christ the Messiah.
 Knowing that he was baptized in the early spring before Passover [beginning his ministry in the autumn]; and that from his ministry beginning in the autumn there were four Passovers, with His death coming on the last [fourth] Passover; we can conclude that he died on Passover in 31 AD.